Tips for using household waste in the garden

 There are so many other vegetables that are easy to regrow that I can’t list them all here.
 But once you’ve successfully grown a few things, you won’t be able to stop!
 And you’ll save those scraps from the bin and save some money since you won’t have to repurchase every time.

 And as always, while you’re prepping your outdoor space, remember how Absolute Green products can help you with our line of natural products.
-Whether you’re cleaning off your patio furniture with our multi-purpose cleaners, or using our deet-free bug repellants, we’re here to get you ready for summer.
+Whether you’re cleaning off your patio furniture with our all-purpose cleaners, or using our deet-free bug repellants, we’re here to get you ready for summer.

 What are some your favorite ways to use your household scraps to improve your garden?